 - Cash ISA (with a bank as saving for a house deposit)

 - Nutmeg personal pension

 I use most of the range of investment styles that Nutmeg offer depending on the account: some are socially responsible, some are higher risk than others, some are fully managed and some have a fixed allocation.
 I like seeing the different accounts compete.

-I have only invested for two years but Nutmeg have been flexible and made it easy when I decided to take a six–month break from work.
+I have only invested for three years but Nutmeg has been flexible and made it easy when I decided to take a six–month break from work.
 I am now back in the game ready to max out ISA allowances and pay in as much as I can into my pension.

 I am currently able to save a total of 60-70% of my income and hope I’ll be able to catch up to the financial independence I want later in life.
 I appreciate where I’m at.
 A lot of this is thanks to choosing the right career and benefiting from a healthy industry and wages.

 Not everyone is so fortunate, but if I could go back to tell my 20–year–old self to invest – I would.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Past performance is not a reliable indicator of future performance.
 A stocks and shares ISA may not be right for everyone and tax rules may change in the future.
 If you are unsure if an ISA is the right choice for you, please seek financial advice.